Why Therapy Works

 In early life, we made decisions about ourselves and the world, often outside of our awareness, about how to survive and get enough love and attention.
 Children are born helpless, and dependent on their caregivers for survival.
 This means that for infants and young children, their survival is dependent on getting the cooperation of their caregivers.

 Whatever the decision, it was an attempt at getting needs met historically.
 The challenge is that these archaic decisions, acted outside of our awareness, are often what is now creating difficulties in our adult life.
+These early decisions play a role in why therapy works.

 Re-decision therapy is an opportunity to make new, life-affirming decisions and release the archaic ones that are no longer serving us.
 Using our grown-up capacities to get our needs met in the present, we can release these old patterns and free up our energy to live our best lives.
+Updating these old programs is one reason why therapy works.

 Trauma and Therapy